This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 I began questioning why so much of women’s underwear is designed around appearance rather than recovery, sensitivity and comfort.

-With a background in science and styling, I became increasingly interested in how fibres interact with:
+With a background in biochemistry, I became increasingly interested in how fibres interact with:

 The more I researched and listened to women navigating menopause, the clearer it became: